haim1993/boot-bootcamp/README.md

 The project builds and runs an HAProxy container to load balance instances of a simple server application that ships dummy logs to the logz.io platform.

+### Dependencies
+You must have Docker installed on your system to build and run the containers.

 ### Tasks
 **Part 1**
 - Create new repository “boot-bootcamp” in your personal GitHub account